RashidCodes/azure_dbt_core/README.md

 # Run DBT Core on Azure with Containerapp Jobs
 In this project, I've created a basic framework that can be used to run dbt in your azure environment.
 The project serves as a starting point for stakeholders that want to start using *dbt-core* in their environments.
+Terraform is used to manage the resources used in this project.

 # Tools and languages
 - Azure Containerapp Jobs